salan223/SphereMovie/doc/sprint1/RPM.md

 Coordinator: Murtaza Hussaini

-Release goal: With these released features, the users can access browsing movies, watching any selected movie trailers, and leave or edit trailer reviews.
+Release goal: With these released features in SphereMovie, the users can access the functionality of browsing movies, watching any selected movie trailers, and leave or edit trailer reviews.

 Scope of the project:
   1. Browse Movies